Slattsveen/Arduino_acceleration_logger/README.md

 This repo contains a shopping list detailing the components of the logger, as well as gerber files for PCB-production and an assembly manual.
 Feel free to make your own :)

 The project is provided "as-is", with no warranties.
 But if you find any obvious improvements, feel free to post an issue.

+Assembly requires soldering as well as a drill with a 7mm and a 15mm drill.